brakmic/csv-writer-portable/README.md

 Mary,English
 ```

-If you just want to get a CSV string but don't want to write into a file, you can use createObjectCsvStringifier (or createArrayCsvStringifier) to get an csvStringifier.
+If you just want to get a CSV string but don't want to write into a file, you can use `createObjectCsvStringifier` (or `createArrayCsvStringifier`) to get a `csvStringifier`.

 ```ts
 const createCsvStringifier = require('csv-writer').createObjectCsvStringifier;